Stacked glass payment cards with a rupee symbol, Taj Mahal silhouette, and Indian flag

 Card acceptance is strong in metro cities.
 Mumbai: Phoenix Marketcity, Inorbit Mall, High Street Phoenix, DMart, Reliance Fresh, hotels along Marine Drive.
 Delhi/NCR: Select Citywalk, DLF Mall of India, Khan Market, Connaught Place restaurants.
 Bangalore: UB City, Phoenix Marketcity, Indiranagar restaurants, MG Road retailers.
 Hyderabad: Inorbit, GVK One, Banjara Hills shops.
 Contactless Visa/Mastercard works at most organized retail and restaurants in tier-1 cities.

-Outside metros, card acceptance drops significantly.
+Outside metros, card acceptance drops sharply.
 Tier-2 cities (Pune, Ahmedabad, Jaipur, Lucknow, Chandigarh) have good coverage at malls (Amanora in Pune, Palladium in Ahmedabad) and organized retail chains but limited elsewhere.
 Tier-3 and rural India is UPI and cash.
 Street vendors, auto-rickshaws, chai stalls, kirana stores, and local sabzi mandis are universally cash or UPI only.

 Airport spending: Duty-free shops at DEL Terminal 3, BOM Terminal 2, BLR Terminal 1, and HYD all accept Visa/Mastercard contactless.
 Crypto.com Jade and Obsidian tiers provide complimentary lounge access at these airports through LoungeKey.